Description: How to review testers, approve or deny them, and manage your organization's copy of their certifications in SwiftComply.

 The Re-Review Queue

-Work the Re-Review queue the same way you work the initial review queue: open the tester, confirm the Certifications tab looks right, and either approve them for another period or deny them.
+Work the Re-Review queue the same way you work the initial review queue: open the tester, confirm the Certifications tab looks right, and either approve them or deny them.

 When to Let the Tester Update vs. Edit Your Org's Copy